The UK’s leading manufacturer of precast concrete stadium components

 Most modern stadia are constructed using steel structures with precast concrete to form the terracing, walling, stairs and circulation areas.
 Milbank have been expertly designing, manufacturing and installing precast concrete products for over 70 years and are firmly-rooted within the stadium construction industry.
 We have invested heavily in the newest and most efficient steel mould technology, allowing us to produce products to an exceptional standard while keeping our client’s costs to a minimum.

-Concrete framed structures comprising beams, columns, walls, floors, stairs and other elements can be used for a wide variety of applications including multi-storey car parks, retail and leisure developments, offices, schools, hospitals, hotels, stadia, sports facilities, student accommodation and residential blocks.
+Additionally, outside of the sporting sector, our precast concrete framed structures comprising of terracing units, beams, columns, walls, floors, stairs and other elements can be used for a wide variety of applications including multi-storey car parks, multi-screen cinemas, retail and leisure developments, offices, schools, hospitals, hotels, student accommodation and residential blocks.

 The Kia Oval – Kennington

 Milbank was responsible for the manufacturing and installation of over 500 precast concrete units, consisting of terrace units, walls, and stairs, leading to the completion of the new stand at the Kia Oval – the home of Surrey County Cricket Club, increasing the grounds overall capacity to 25,000.

 To view more information on this Stadia project, please click here.

 Along with some of the UK’s most famous football and cricket stadiums, our production capabilities allow us to design, manufacture and install a variety of structural precast concrete components for a range of other sporting applications such as hockey.

 Our involvement within the UK hockey community has allowed us to work on some of the most exciting and well-known projects, such as the Lee Valley Hockey and Tennis Centre at the Queen Elizabeth Olympic Park (London 2010 Olympics) and a range of local projects for schools and sports centres.